duncantmiller/llm_prompt_engineering/README.md

 Compares the response's similarity to a predetermined expected GPT-4 response using cosine similarity scores.

 ##### `test_response_is_not_biased()`:
-Assesses the response for any potential biases.
-This method takes the response from the model, then feeds the response back to the model again with a prompt asking to assess the bias.
-In this case we ask the GPT-3.5 model for a bias evaluation of the GPT-4 response.
+Ask the GPT-3.5 model to assesses if there is any bias in the GPT-4 response.
+Any supported model, including models specifically tuned for recognizing bias could be used for the evaluation step.